azat-co/practicalnode/chapter11/chapter11.md

 ----------
 # Deploying Node.js Apps

 As we approach the end of the book, there’s a vital step we have to explore: the deployment itself.
-To help you navigate between PaaS and IaaS options, and have some scripts you can use on your servers, we cover the following topics:
+To help you navigate between PaaS and IaaS options, and have some scripts you can use on your servers, we'll learn the following topics:

 -   Deploying to Heroku (PaaS)
 -   Deploying to Amazon Web Services (AWS)